Sadique523/resume-blog/content/posts/what-is-patch-package/index.md

 Patch-package is a utility package that `lets app authors instantly make and keep fixes to npm dependencies`.

 Using patch-package is very simple.
-All you need to do is (after you are done making changes to the package you intended to fix) run the patch-package cli with `npm ` or `yarn` followed by the dependency/package name.
+All you need to do is (after you are done making changes to the package you intended to fix) run the patch-package cli with `npx ` or `yarn` followed by the dependency/package name.

 ```json
 npx patch-package packagename // Using patch-package with npx